lefufu/PylGBMiMec/README.md

 > All localization files (.eng, .fra,..) of the original mission will be copied accordingly to the new name.
 > eg saveMission(newMission,"D:\\jeux\\IL-2 Sturmovik Great Battles\\data\\Missions\\test_mini.Mission")

-# how to install / use
+# How to install / use
 ## Installation
 * Download and install python 3.x from [python.org](https://www.python.org/downloads/windows/)
 > if you are using an IDE, you should know how to integrate MiMec code in it without installign again python.
 I can not document for all IDE.